dmjohnsson23/teql/README.md

 3. Composing regexes to match properly can sometimes be annoying (especially in regards to whitespace differences)
 4. Preserving indentation when inserting lines can be challenging and messy

 Additionally, I occasionally need to edit files which are too large to be opened in a text editor.
-An editing language like this provides a way to make changes to files without loading them into memory.
-(I'm not targeting "single pass" editing like sed though)
+An editing language like this provides a way to make changes to files without loading the entire thing into memory at once.

-## Existing Solutions
+## Comparison to Existing Solutions

-There are already some script-based file editing tools.
+There are already some script-based file editing/search tools.

+### `sed`

-* `sed`: Frankly `sed` is difficult to learn, difficult to use, uses difficult to read scripts, is rather inflexible.
+Frankly `sed` is difficult to learn, difficult to use, uses difficult to read scripts, is rather inflexible.

+TEQL aims to be much more friendly.
+It also opts for a more robust feature set, making it easy to perform operations that are hard or impossible in `sed`, like search queries that span multiple lines.

+However, TEQL is more verbose.
+It is also less efficient than `sed`, requiring multiple passes over the file to perform operations compared to `sed`'s single-pass approach.
+TEQL will also use much more memory than `sed`: we are memory-mapping the file, which should still be efficient enough to load very large files, but it will likely take much longer to perform operations on these files than `sed`'s streaming approach.

+### `grep`

+`grep` is likely superior to TEQL for simple use cases, but TEQL aims for the more complex use cases that may be a little more advanced than what you can easily due with `grep`

+### `awk`

+TEQL and `awk` are not entirely comparable, though there is some overlap.
+TEQL aims to be a more general search tool that, in spite of being inspired by the syntax of SQL, doesn't actually try to operate on files with a row/column paradigm. `awk` is better suited for parsing data from files where lines can conceptually be thought of as table rows.
+TEQL is better suited for searching through less predictable text, such as programming language files or text documents.

+### Perl

-* Perl: The programming language is designed around text processing, but it's frankly too powerful for the fairly simple tasks I want to do, I'd like something simpler where I can just throw together a quick query to do what I want and move on, rather than writing a program to do it.
+The Perl programming language is designed around text processing, but it's frankly too powerful for the fairly simple tasks TEQL targets.
+TEQL is designed to be "quick and dirty" rather than writing a script to do the task.
+Perl may be a good choice for more complex work, however.

 ## Proposed Syntax

+*The syntax is still in a constant state of flux ad evolution; nothing below is guaranteed to be final.*

 SQL is a great language for making bulk change to a database.
 Why not use something similar to make bulk changes to text files?
 For example: